andrewcooke/choochoo/README.md

 (Pandas, Numpy, etc) can be used to analyse the data.
 Example workbooks are included in the source.

+*Choochoo collects and organises time-series data using athlete-appropriate interfaces.
+It facilitates calculations of derived statistics and extraction of data for further analysis using Python's rich data science ability.*

 ## Latest Changes

 ### v0.3.0